coltorapps/builder/apps/docs/src/app/page.md

 - Framework agnostic: Features a core that is independent of any front-end framework.
 - Zero dependencies: Offers a streamlined, lightweight library.
 - Unopinionated: Affords you the freedom to build anything you imagine.
+- Progressively Enhanceable: Embraces web standards.

 Currently, Basebuilder offers support for React, with plans to extend compatibility to other front-end frameworks in the future.

 {% callout type="warning" title="Alpha Stage" %}
 We are successfully using Basebuilder in real-world production apps.
 However, it's important to note that the project is currently in the alpha stage, which means that breaking changes can occur even in minor or patch updates.
 {% /callout %}

+---

+## Live Example

+A simple example of what can be accomplished with Basebuilder.

+{% basic-form-builder /%}

 ---